gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github.md

 ### Setup Hugo's Configuration Directory

+If you are using a custom domain you will not need to setup Hugo's Configuration Directory.
+For a custom domain `baseURL = "/"`.

 Github Project Pages appends the project's repository name to the URL.
-The format is: `<USERNAME>.github.io/<REPOSITORY-NAME>/`
+The URL format is: `<USERNAME>.github.io/<REPOSITORY-NAME>/`

 Because of the addition of `<REPOSITORY-NAME>` to the http path, a different `baseURL` must set for Github Project Pages to render html correctly.
 However `hugo serve` still needs the default `baseURL = "/"` in order to render local builds.